btkelly/gnag/README.md

 ```

 - ***enabled*** - easily disable Gnag in specific situations
-- ***failOnError*** - should violationDetector violations cause the build to fail or just generate a report
+- ***failOnError*** - should violationDetector violations cause the build to fail or just generate a violations
 - ***checkstyle*** - block to customize the checkstyle violationDetector
   - ***enabled*** - set if checkstyle should execute
   - ***reporterConfig*** - provide a custom [checkstyle config](http://checkstyle.sourceforge.net/config.html)